pedrofausto/ebpf_studies/README.md

 <!--te-->

 ## About
-This example shows how to use [eBPF](https://docs.cilium.io/en/v1.9/bpf/) to block a TCP request based on the process name and TCP port.
+This example shows how to use [eBPF](https://docs.cilium.io/en/v1.9/bpf/) to variety of uses like: block a TCP request based on the process name and TCP port; audit process, files and other stuff; demosntrate the use of BPF maps and so forth.

 ## How to
 To use the code, just copy it to the kernel source tree under linux/samples/bpf/.
+It will be faster and easier.

-## Requiriments
+## Requirements
 You should have an up-to-date local copy of the Linux Kernel tree:
 `git clone https://github.com/torvalds/linux.git`